in california and beyond

 Hotel recommendations: Los Arbrigados Resort & Spa (our host hotel) www.losarbrigados.com

 Best Western Arroyo Roble & Creekside Villas www.bestwesternsedona.com

 The Marriott Courtyard Sedona www.marriott.com

-Sedona has many choices for accomodations.
-These are just a few locations we have stayed at personally.
+The Los Arbrigados Resort & Spa are located in the Tlaquepaque Arts and Crafts Village in the heart of Sedona.
+Here is a glimpse into the village: https://www.tlaq.com If you choose not to stay here, Sedona has many choices for accomodations.
+Above are just a few locations we have stayed at personally.
 Let us know if we can help further.

 The closest airport to Sedona is located in Flagstaff - Flagstaff Pullium Airport.
 It is a 40 minute drive from this airport to Sedona.
 It is serviced by US Airways/America West Airlines.
 Phoenix Sky Harbor International Airport is the largest airport near Sedona.
 It is a 2 hour drive from Sky Harbor to Sedona.
 You can rent a car or schedule a shuttle from the airport - Arizona Shuttle provides service to/from Sedona and Flagstaff.

 All trails are subject to change due to weather or unforeseen circumstances out of our control.

 Day 2 we'll run around one of Sedona's "must see" sites ~ Cathedral Rock ~ Elevation 4,967'.
 We'll follow some of the best named trails in Sedona ~ Easy Breezy and Slim Shady to one of the most iconic trails ~ HiLine.
 By the day's end, you will have run a half marathon and climbed over 1,500'.
 So rest your legs for tomorrow's adventure or stroll around downtown Sedona to check out local breweries, art galleries and tasty eateries.